 Don’t just take our word for it.
 In a survey of almost 5,000 users, 94% said it increased efficiency and productivity, 88% said it increased impact of discussions and 87% said it expedited decision-making.
 Video plays a pivotal role in the unified communication ecosystem, often saved for the occasions where you need to make an important decision or simply a great first impression.
 If you wanted even more exciting stats around video, according to a recent survey we carried out, 61% of UK and 72% of US respondents believed webcams in online meetings will increase in the future.

 And with a host of other features such as screen share, online chat, present document and more, now is the time to jump on the bandwagon.
-Video platforms aren’t just a one hit wonder, they’re here to stay with endless tricks up their sleeve (will slow down on the personification).
+Video calling aren’t just a one hit wonder, they’re here to stay with endless tricks up their sleeve (will slow down on the personification).

 As you can see from our definitive meeting solution rankings, video conferencing is way up there in terms of productivity, (disclaimer: this is opinion, not fact).
 Conference calling is still taking the crown as according to the same survey mentioned above, it looks like some of us brits are not yet ready to fully embrace video (boo)!
 32% of UK respondents said that they only used video if they were asked, and 46% said using webcam makes them self-conscious.

 On a more positive note, the future of video looks bright.
 The imminent arrival of 5G and developments in virtual reality (VR) will bring several techy, blow your mind innovations.
 5G will bring better speed and bandwidth, improved quality, increased mobility and holographic conferencing capabilities.
 To discover more about what these changes will mean for video click here.
 It looks like video could potentially move up in the pecking order and rule the roost, roost being unified communication systems (just to be clear).